Course Name: Mount Washington Course

 Designer: Donald Ross (1915), Brian Silva (2008, Restoration)

 Location: Bretton Woods, New Hampshire

-History: Originally designed by Donald Ross in 1915, this course was restored to Ross’s original design in 2008 by Brian Silva.
-Mount Washington has hosted four New England Opens, the last being in 2010.
-Consistently ranked among the top courses in the golf-poor state of New Hampshire, Mount Washington owns the following accolades:
+History: The Mount Washington Course is the signature course at the historic Mount Washington Resort in the White Mountains.
+Originally designed by Donald Ross in 1915, this course was the actually the second at the Resort, with the 9-hole Mount Pleasant Course predating it by 17 years.
+After years of neglect, Brian Silva restored the course to its former glory in 2008.
+The Mount Washington Course has hosted four New Hampshire Opens and the 2010 New England Open.
+Consistently ranked among the top courses in the golf-poor state of New Hampshire, Mount Washington owns the following accolade:

 Tee Par Yardage Rating Slope

-General Comments: The clubhouse was very nice and had a log cabin feel to it.
-I did not check out the range, but the putting green was fairly tiny.
-Pace of play varied quite a bit – some holes we breezed through while others were slowed down considerably.
+General Comments: The clubhouse is fairly tiny and has a log cabin feel to it.
+The “true” clubhouse is the stately Mount Washington Resort seen in the background of many holes.
+Practice facilities include a driving range and small practice green near the 1st tee.
+Pace of play varied quite a bit – some holes we breezed through while others were quite slow.